 Scott Winch, Chair & Mike Eberl, Elder Liaison

 Green Team Committee– This team of volunteers works to keep the congregation and committees of the church informed about earth friendly, eco-justice concerns.
 The committee’s mission is to serve the congregation, in such ways that Care for Creation becomes part of the ethos of the life of First Presbyterian, and through modeling, extends to our family and community friends.
 Members plan Forum for All, Children’s Discovery Times, and bulletin and newsletter green tips to advocate for sustainable practices we might all consider.
 The FPC Green Team worked cooperatively with other agencies in town to develop the Growing Together Community Gardens, on church property generously leased by FPC.
 Additional members are welcomed to join us at any time.

-Darlene Barry & Jamie Siorek, Co-Chairs & Patty Faber, Elder
+Darlene Barry & Jamie Siorek, Co-Chairs & Jan Clouse, Elder Liaison

 Membership Committee– The Membership Committee welcomes visitors to our church and oversees fellowship opportunities for the congregation.
 Some of their many duties include: care of Friendship Pads in sanctuary, taking mugs to visitors.